gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.4.3 / 10.08.2016 =
  * Add Brazilian Portuguese language
  * Add Save data in editable fields option
- * Add table styles for export table in the .xls file
+ * Add table styles for an export table in the .xls file
  * Fix of displaying the table styles after import from xlsx / xls files
- * Fix of displaying the cell background color and cell text color in the colorpickers.
+ * Fix of displaying the cell background color and cell text color in the color pickers.
  * Fix of displaying the value for Sorting column field

 = 1.4.2 / 02.08.2016 =